montylabs/fastingtimer-privacy/README.md

 # fastingtimer-privacy
-rep for privacy policy for SIFT
+rep for privacy policy for Simple IF timer app